-Should the test template need to be un-archived, contact the iPassport support team at email@example.com
+Should a test template need to be un-archived, contact the iPassport support team at [email protected]

 All other states can simply be deleted.
 Again, enter the test template and this time select ‘Delete’ from the drop down menu and click ‘Go’.